zenmumbler/dtbb/README.md

 - The indexer can be used locally or as a WebWorker for asynchronous processing of data freeing up the UI thread.
 A simple API wrapper allows for Promise-based request/response usage of the worker.
-- A nice [Promise-based typed workflow wrapper around IndexedDB](pdb).
+- A nice [Promise-based typed workflow wrapper around IndexedDB][pdb].
 This is used to store cached catalog and text index data allowing offline browsing of entries.
-- In lieu of using a big templating engine, I made simple [watchable](ww) and [watchablebinding](wb) types that encourage the same props-down, methods-up paradigm as e.g. Vue.
+- In lieu of using a big templating engine, I made simple [watchable][ww] and [watchablebinding][wb] types that encourage the same props-down, methods-up paradigm as e.g. Vue.
 The site State employs the same concepts that Vue uses, etc.

 Disclaimer
 ----------

-The data in [the live site](dtbb) was scraped from the main (now old) Ludum Dare website most recently in November 2016.
+The data in [the live site][dtbb] was scraped from the main (now old) Ludum Dare website most recently in November 2016.

 The categorising of entries is based on their download links and titles.
 I tried to be